 Never have I written something I was proud of in a state of hurry or the hustle and bustle of multitasking.
 It’s always been in solitude, in a quiet place (translation: noise-canceling earphones and music) during nighttime because, oddly, the dim light calms me, and my brain gets tunnel-vision for the task at hand.
 That’s when monotasking and the flow state fuse—and it’s marvelous.

 To some, multitasking can be countered by eliminating distractions, by locking themselves in a room with nothing but their craft or task.
 Others might monotask by writing one task on their to-do list only or by eating their frog first.
 See what works for you.

 Solution: proper rest.

-Burnout can be physical or psychological and it cannot be treated lightly.
+Burnout can be physical or psychological and cannot be treated lightly.
 Seek professional help.
 This article, How to Recover From Burnout: 5 Steps to Get Back on Track, helps you identify burnout, giving you invaluable advice on how to get back on your feet.
-A dead giveaway of burnout is when you’re exhausted yet your brain is fully active and you can’t fall asleep.
-So, work from a place of rest and relaxation in order to be at peak performance.
+A dead giveaway of burnout is when you’re exhausted, yet your brain is fully active, and you can’t fall asleep.
+So, work from a place of rest and relaxation to be at peak performance.

 A sloppy or uninterested worker may be characterized by little (or lack of) training, clear goals, and discipline.
-Set a goal you want to achieve, then discipline yourself and make serious strides towards it.
+Set a goal you want to achieve, discipline yourself, and make serious strides towards it.
 Thanks to neuroplasticity, it’s never too late to start learning a skill or hone a craft.
-Find your “ikigai”, your reason for being.
+Find your “ikigai,” your reason for being.
 If it involves project management, here are some of our recommendations to read up: